Health Canada Approves Trikafta for Children Ages 2-5

 We will provide additional details on timing, however, we expect CADTH’s draft and final recommendations to be issued this fall.
 We will be looking to our community to help us ensure that jurisdictional funding is expedited and is not delayed due to the holiday season.
 We expect Quebec’s reimbursement review body, INESSS, to follow a similar timeline to CADTH.
 We are following up with BC Pharmacare for clarity on the province’s timeline.

-Cystic Fibrosis Canada is advocating for access to Trikafta for all Canadians who can benefit, including those 2-5 with the most common CF mutation and those with rare mutations.
-Also, we are asking that provinces and territories remove deductibles on life changing rare disease medications, like Trikafta.
+Cystic Fibrosis Canada continues to advocate for access to Trikafta for all Canadians who may benefit and we are asking that provinces and territories remove deductibles on life changing rare disease medications, like Trikafta.

 Are you interested in getting more involved in our advocacy work?
 Contact us here.